-Some states and provinces do not allow limitations on how long an implied limited warranty lasts or do not allow the exclusion or limitation of incidental or conse-quential damages, so the above limitation or exclusion may not apply to you.
-This limited warranty gives you specific legal rights, and you may also have other rights which vary by jurisdiction.
+Some states do not allow limitations on how long an implied limited warranty lasts or do not allow the exclusion or limitation of incidental or consequential damages, so the above limitation or exclusion may not apply to you.
+This limited warranty gives you specific legal rights, and you may also have other rights which vary from state to state.

 Parts will be provided by our factory organization through an authorized service organization in your area listed in the yellow pages.
 If you wish further help or information concerning this limited warranty, contact: